mistakia/league/docs/constitution.md

 1. The date and time will be posted on the LEAGUE home page and will also be communicated to each Manager via email.

-2. The commencement date of each subsequent LEAGUE Auction shall be set by the Commissioner no later than two (2) weeks prior to the start of the NFL regular season to take place no later than one (1) day before Opening Kickoff, and with no less than seven (7) days’ notice to the Teams.
+2. The commencement date of each subsequent LEAGUE Auction shall be set by the Commissioner no earlier than nine (9) days and no later than (1) day prior to the start of the Regular Season, and with no less than seven (7) days’ notice to the Teams.

 **Budget.**